wallarm/product-documentation/docs/latest/installation/kubernetes/sidecar-proxy/customization.md

-# Customizing Wallarm Sidecar Proxy
+# Customizing Wallarm Sidecar

-This article instructs you on safe and effective customization of the [Wallarm Kubernetes Sidecar proxy solution](deployment.md) providing examples for some common customization use cases.
+This article instructs you on safe and effective customization of the [Wallarm Kubernetes Sidecar solution](deployment.md) providing examples for some common customization use cases.

 ## Configuration area

-The Wallarm Sidecar proxy solution is based on the standard Kubernetes components, thus the solution configuration is largely similar to the Kubernetes stack configuration.
-You can configure the Wallarm Sidecar proxy solution globally via `values.yaml` and on a per-application pod basis via annotations.
+The Wallarm Sidecar solution is based on the standard Kubernetes components, thus the solution configuration is largely similar to the Kubernetes stack configuration.
+You can configure the Wallarm Sidecar solution globally via `values.yaml` and on a per-application pod basis via annotations.

 ### Global settings